 Plains Commerce Bank announced the retirement of Jerome Hageman as chairman of its board of directors.

 Hageman served as chairman of the board from 1990 through 2017.
-During that time he guided the bank from its one location in Hoven, South Dakota to an institution with nine locations in North and South Dakota.
+During that time he guided the bank from its one location in Hoven, South Dakota to an institution with eight locations in South Dakota.
 The bank grew from total assets of $20 million when he began his tenure on the board in 1983 to total assets of $650 million today.
 In January, Hageman was bestowed the distinguished title: Chairman Emeritus.

 Rob Ronayne replaces Hageman as chairman of the board.
 Ronayne has served on the Plains Commerce Bank Board of Directors since 2011.
 He remains active in the private practice of law as a partner in Ronayne & Cogley of Aberdeen, South Dakota.